 How Long Should My Resume Be?

-A great resume is simply a marketing document that makes it an easy decision to bring you in for an interview–by highlighting accomplishments and results, showcasing career progression and including keywords relevant to the position.
+A great resume is simply a marketing document that makes it an easy decision to bring you in for an interview–by highlighting your achievements, showcasing career progression and including keywords relevant to the position.

 For entry-level applicants, less is more.
 Although many recent graduates may have several internships and have been part of many committees, a one-page resume is ideal.
 This is the same for most employees transitioning to a new career field.

 Professional candidates with several years of experience can write a two-page resume.
 This allows enough space to include all relevant information, value-added accomplishments, and work history while still making the resume readable.

 Executive Resumes & Academic CV’s

 The exceptions to the two-page maximum for resume length is with academic CV’s and possibly C-Suite executives since they will often have a long list of accomplishments and experiences that they have to include.

 Academic CV’s are an entirely different breed from professional resumes and can be 10+ pages filled with courses taught, professional experience, conferences, and publications.

 Finally, federal resumes have undergone major changes over the last decade.
 Applying for federal jobs before the millennium would entail a five or more page resume filled with lengthy job descriptions to try and account for everything.